It sends a chill down your spine right!

 - The inaccuracy of the reports that do not reflect the actual status of the project.

-So what's the solution to perfectly achieve all your project success through perfect communication across the organization?
+So what’s the solution to perfectly achieve all your project success through perfect communication across the organisation?
 Here are some strategies you can comply with:

 - Be present and readily available.

 - Use project management apps to keep everyone aware of their responsibilities, run effective meetings, and keep them all on the same page.

 - Adopt a better communication plan by answering the following questions: